-The site is located within the defined built-up area of Farnborough.
+The site is located within, but on the margin of, the defined built-up area of Farnborough.
 Farnborough Road (A325), the adjoining section of the Guildford-Reading railway line and the Blackwater Valley Road (A331) are all 'green corridors'.
 The eastern-most parts of the Shopping Park car park are identified as being at moderate risk of flooding.